Originally published in 2017, Heather’s perspective continues to be an encouragement.

 I do want to clarify something, though.
 A broken family, whether from abandonment, illness, death, or divorce, was never God’s intention.
 When sin entered the world, so did death, sickness, sadness, and pain, so in that way, this life is a deviation from the ideal.
 However, we do not have to be consumed by that!
 There is a rescue plan, a bridge back to the ideal, along with a helper who gives us peace and strength until we reach it.
 THAT is what we should celebrate this Christmas, not that we are with those we love, but that the One who loves us more than any other sent His son to earth to suffer so that we could experience earthly lives full of meaning and hope and eternal lives wrapped in the joy of His presence.

 Very soon, other IoH families will also experience their “first” Christmas without their loved ones, while many others will continue to ask themselves “What if?”
 Please join me in praying for them, that they will all find hope in Jesus and will be filled with peace and strength through the power of the Holy Spirit, so that they will also be able to find contentment and joy in each moment, no matter what day or how difficult it is.

 Merry Christmas, everyone!
 I pray you will enjoy celebrating the love of Jesus and seek out chances to share it with others as well.

 Heather attended Inheritance of Hope’s August 2014 Legacy Retreat® with her husband, who had ALS, and their two sons.
-She is now part of IoH’s office staff and also serves as a Legacy Retreat® Coordinator.
+She is now on staff as IoH’s Office & Supplies Manager.
 You can see more posts by her at posthope.org/john-crawford/journal, where this entry originally appeared.